shenwei356/seqkit/doc/docs/usage.md

 part size or number of parts.

-If you just want to split by parts or sizes, please use "seqkit split2", which also apply for paired- and single-end FASTQ.
+If you just want to split by parts or sizes, please use "seqkit split2", which also applies for paired- and single-end FASTQ.

 The definition of region is 1-based and with some custom design.